OET currently cannot offer testing or receive payments (funds) from candidates residing in Sanctioned Countries.

 OET is the international English language test that assesses the language communication skills of healthcare professionals who seek to register and practise in an English-speaking environment.

 OET has been developed specifically for 12 healthcare professions.
-Test simulate real workplace tasks and test relevant language skills for each profession.

 - Occupational Therapy

 - Veterinary Science

 - The Listening sub-test is approximately 40 minutes long.

 - There are three parts and a total of 42 question items.